Is the Trump administration doing enough to fight domestic terrorism?

 "Individuals affiliated with racially motivated violent extremism are responsible for the most lethal and violent activity," he said.

-The Department of Homeland Security did not immediately respond to a request for comment about the recent changes.
-The Justice Department, which oversees the FBI, did not immediately respond to a request for comment about the letter to Attorney General Barr or criticisms of its domestic terror program.
+The DHS did not immediately respond to a request for comment about the recent changes.
+The Justice Department, which oversees the FBI, did not immediately respond to a request for comment about the letter to Barr or criticisms of its domestic terror program.